Belgrade: Architecture

+Clockwise, from upper left: Interior of the Church of Saint Sava; Church of Saint Mark; Hotel Moskva; Belgrade Fortress; Knez Mihailova Street - the main pedestrian and shopping zone in Belgrade; Sava Square - Former Belgrade Main railway station and monument to Stefan Nemanja.

-Belgrade has wildly varying architecture, from the centre of Zemun, typical of a Central European town, to the more modern architecture and spacious layout of New Belgrade.
+Belgrade has widely varying styles of architecture, ranging from those typical of a Central European town such as the centre of Zemun to the more modern architecture and spacious layout of New Belgrade.

 The oldest architecture is found in Kalemegdan Park.
 Outside of Kalemegdan, the oldest buildings date only from the 18th century, due to its geographic position and frequent wars and destructions.
 The oldest public structure in Belgrade is a nondescript Turkish türbe, while the oldest house is a modest clay house on Dorćol, from late 18th century.
 Western influence began in the 19th century, when the city completely transformed from an oriental town to the contemporary architecture of the time, with influences from neoclassicism, romanticism, and academic art.
-Serbian architects took over the development from foreign builders in the late 19th century, producing the National Theatre, Stari Dvor, Cathedral Church and later, in the early 20th century, the House of the National Assembly and National Museum, influenced by art nouveau.
-Elements of Serbo-Byzantine Revival are present in buildings such as Vuk Foundation House, old Post Office in Kosovska street, and sacral architecture, such as St. Mark's Church (based on the Gračanica monastery), and the Church of Saint Sava.
+Serbian architects took over the development from foreign builders in the late 19th century, producing the National Theatre, Stari Dvor, Cathedral of Saint Archangel Michael and later, in the early 20th century, the House of the National Assembly and National Museum, influenced by art nouveau.
+Elements of Serbo-Byzantine Revival are present in buildings such as Vuk Foundation House, old Post Office in Kosovska street, and sacral architecture, such as Church of Saint Mark and the Church of Saint Sava.
 In the socialist period, housing was built quickly and cheaply for the huge influx of people fleeing the countryside following World War II, sometimes resulting in the brutalist architecture of the blokovi ('blocks') of New Belgrade; a socrealism trend briefly ruled, resulting in buildings like the Trade Union Hall.
 However, in the mid-1950s, modernist trends took over, and still dominate the Belgrade architecture.
 Belgrade has the second oldest sewer system in Europe.
 The Clinical Centre of Serbia spreads over 34 hectares and consists of about 50 buildings, while also has 3,150 beds considered to be the highest number in Europe, and among highest in the world.